 Session structure in virtual IOP typically includes group therapy sessions that last about 90 minutes and individual counseling sessions that last about 50 minutes.
 These sessions are scheduled and occur through secure, HIPAA-compliant video conferencing platforms.

-Does Insurance Cover Virtual Substance Abuse Treatment?
+Does Insurance Cover Virtual Substance Use Treatment?

 Insurance verification and prior authorization processes often apply before starting treatment.
 Out-of-pocket costs may differ based on individual insurance plans, and some programs offer payment plans or sliding scale options.

 Insurance parity laws require insurance companies to provide the same level of coverage for addiction treatment as for other medical conditions.
-Arkview BH provides insurance verification services to help individuals understand what their plan covers for virtual substance abuse counseling.
+Arkview BH provides insurance verification services to help individuals understand what their plan covers for virtual substance use counseling.

 How to Maintain Privacy and Confidentiality in Virtual Treatment